meltaylor78/pie_junkie/README.md

 - ability to view new products that have been added recently

 **Admin**
-- Additional fields in the order model that would allow the team managing the store to indicate when and     order has been picked and shipped allow a view of what orders are still to be actioned.
+- Additional fields in the order model that would allow the team managing the store to indicate when an     order has been picked and shipped and allow a view of what orders are still to be actioned.
 - additional user groups to allow additional store employees to have access to additional features without he need to have superuser access.
 - a newsletter feature that users could signup to, which would allow site owner push regular information to customers to promote products and the store.